mozilla-ai/agent-factory/docs/user-guide/mcp-servers.md

 # MCP Servers

+This page lists the available Model Context Protocol (MCP) servers that can be used with Agent Factory.
+These servers extend the capabilities of your AI agents by providing access to various services, APIs, and data sources.

 > **⚠️ Note: This page is automatically generated and should not be manually edited.**
 > To add a new MCP server, edit the `docs/mcp-servers.json` file.
 Tests will be run automatically and results will be published in the table below.

-This page provides a list of Model Context Protocol (MCP) servers configured for use with Agent Factory.
-These servers extend the capabilities of your AI agents by providing access to various services, APIs, and data sources.
+## Server Status Legend

+- ✅ **Confirmed**: Server has been tested and confirmed working
+- ⏭️ **Skipped**: Server was skipped during testing (Docker-based servers)
+- ❌ **Failed**: Server failed the latest test

 ## Quick Reference Table

 The following table provides a quick overview of tested MCP servers.
 For detailed information about each server, see the sections below.

 <!-- MCP_SERVERS_TABLE_START -->